Credit Assignment in Neural Networks through Deep Feedback Control: The Deep Feedback Control method

 with $\mathcal{L}(\ve{r}_L,\ve{y})$ a supervised loss function defining the task, $\ve{y}$ the label of the training sample, $\lambda$ a stepsize, and $\ves{\delta}_L$ shorthand notation.
 Note that \eqref{eq:output_target} only needs the easily obtained loss gradient w.r.t. the output, e.g., for an $L^2$ output loss, one obtains the convex combination $\ve{r}_L^* = (1-2\lambda)\ve{r}_L^- + 2\lambda\ve{y}$.

 The feedback controller produces a feedback signal $\ve{u}(t)$ to drive the network output $\ve{r}_L(t)$ towards its target $\ve{r}_L^*$, using the control error $\ve{e}(t) \triangleq \ve{r}^*_L - \ve{r}_L(t) $.
 A standard approach in designing a feedback controller is the Proportional-Integral-Derivative (PID) framework \citep{franklin2015feedback}.
-While DFC is compatible with a full PID controller, we only use the integral and proportional part for simplicity, resulting in the following feedback controller (see also Fig. \ref{fig:DFC_schematics}A):
+While DFC is compatible with various controller types, such as a full PID controller or a pure proportional controller (see Appendix \ref{app:controller_type}), we use a PI controller for a combination of simplicity and good performance, resulting in the following controller dynamics (see also Fig. \ref{fig:DFC_schematics}A):

 where a leakage term is added to constrain the magnitude of $\ve{u}^{\text{int}}$.
 For mathematical simplicity, we take the control matrices equal to $K_I = I$ and $K_P = k_p I$ with $k_p\geq0$ the proportional control constant.
-This controller adds a leaky integration of the error $\ve{u}^{\text{int}}$ to a scaled version of the error $k_p \ve{e}$ which could be implemented by a dedicated neural microcircuit (for a discussion see App. \ref{app:controller_microcircuit}).
-Drawing inspiration from the Target Propagation framework \citep{bengio2014auto, lee2015difference, meulemans2020theoretical, bengio2020deriving} and the Dynamic Inversion framework \citep{podlaski2020biological}, one can think of the controller as performing a \textit{dynamic inversion} of the output target $\ve{r}_L^*$ towards the hidden layers, as it dynamically changes the activation of the hidden layers until the output target is reached.
+This PI controller adds a leaky integration of the error $\ve{u}^{\text{int}}$ to a scaled version of the error $k_p \ve{e}$ which could be implemented by a dedicated neural microcircuit (for a discussion see App. \ref{app:controller_microcircuit}).
+Drawing inspiration from the Target Propagation framework \citep{bengio2014auto, lee2015difference, meulemans2020theoretical, bengio2020deriving} and the Dynamic Inversion framework \citep{podlaski2020biological}, one can think of the controller and network dynamics as performing a \textit{dynamic inversion} of the output target $\ve{r}_L^*$ towards the hidden layers, as the controller dynamically changes the activation of the hidden layers until the output target is reached.